mattlean/lean-js-app-starter/docs/build-targets.md

 So the only thing you need to do to change your build targets is update .browserslistrc, even if you're working in a Node.js environment, contrary to the "browsers" in Browserslist.

 The only exception is when working with Electron where you will need to alter the webpack targets for the main and preload processes.

+## How do I clear babel-loader's cache?

+Delete the `node_modules/.cache/babel-loader` directory.